-by Devashish Ganguly

 What’s in store for the lighting industry?

 According to a new research report by Global Market Insights.
-Inc Smart Lighting Market is predicted to be valued at USD 24 billion by 2024.
+Inc Smart Lighting or Connected Lighting Market is predicted to be valued at USD 24 billion by 2024.
 The smart lighting market growth is attributed to worldwide initiatives for smart city development and the growing popularity of home and building automation systems in residential, commercial, and industrial sectors.
 As the modernized smart city infrastructure offers intelligent connectivity among different components of the administrative framework such as transport, healthcare, and law & order, further initiatives for developing smart cities are likely to be undertaken aggressively around the world over the next one decade.